-Although we have been able to regain compliance with Nasdaq listing deficiencies in the past, there can be no assurance that we will be successful in maintaining the listing of our ordinary shares on the Nasdaq Capital Market or regaining compliance with any future deficiencies.
+Although we have been able to regain compliance with the listing requirements within the manner and time periods prescribed by Nasdaq in the past, there can be no assurance that we will be able to regain compliance with respect to the current deficiency or that we will be able to maintain compliance with the Nasdaq Capital Market continued listing requirements in the future or regain compliance with respect to any future deficiencies.
 This could impair the liquidity and market price of our ordinary shares.
 In addition, the delisting of our ordinary shares from a national exchange could have a material adverse effect on our access to capital markets, and any limitation on market liquidity or reduction in the price of our ordinary shares as a result of that delisting could adversely affect our ability to raise capital on terms acceptable to us, or at all.
-The delisting of our ordinary shares from The Nasdaq Stock Market could also negatively impact our financial condition as it would constitute (i) an event of default under the Loan and Security Agreement, which could lead to an acceleration of amounts due under the Loan and Security Agreement and foreclosure upon and/or sale or other liquidation of all of our automatics' assets, including intellectual property; and (ii) a fundamental change under the EN Indenture, which could trigger an obligation for us to repurchase the Exchangeable Notes at a repurchase price of 300% of the principal amount of the outstanding Exchangeable Notes.
+The delisting of our ordinary shares from The Nasdaq Stock Market could also negatively impact our financial condition as it would constitute (i) an event of default under the Loan and Security Agreement, which could lead to an acceleration of amounts due under the Loan and Security Agreement and foreclosure upon and/or sale or other liquidation of all of our and our subsidiaries' assets, including intellectual property; and (ii) a fundamental change under the EN Indenture, which could trigger an obligation for us to repurchase the Exchangeable Notes at a repurchase price of 300% of the principal amount of the outstanding Exchangeable Notes.
+We intend to actively monitor the closing bid price of our listed ordinary shares and, as appropriate, will consider all available options to resolve the deficiency and regain compliance with the Bid Price Rule, including potentially seeking to effect a reverse share split.